 There are so many amazing themes [both free theme and premium theme] that may be best for your project.
 And, all these good WordPress themes have some common traits.
 So while choosing a theme you should at least look for these characteristics.

-- Responsive: Theme should be responsive on all popular devices, screens, and browsers [mobile friendly].
+- Responsive: The theme should be responsive on all popular devices, screens, and browsers [mobile friendly].

 - Customization: It must be simple and flexible to add or remove some features.